The Gordion Site, Museum, and History

-In the upper town of Gordion, archeologists have unearthed an imposing city gate from the eighth century B.C.
-Preserved to a height of over 9m/29ft it is a testament to the sophistication of Phrygian stone architecture.
-Other finds from that epoch include the stone foundations of a palace complex, once supporting walls of mud brick on a timber framework.
-In three of the four megaron-style buildings, with a hearth, ante-room and principal hall, mosaics of different colored pebbles were found.
-A second gate dates from the Persian period.
-Excavation continues.
+In the upper town of Gordion, archaeologists have unearthed an imposing city gate from the eighth century BC.
+Preserved to a height of over nine meters, it is a testament to the sophistication of Phrygian stone architecture.
+Other finds from that era include the stone foundations of a palace complex, once supporting walls of mud brick on a timber framework.
+In three of the four megaron-style buildings, with a hearth, ante-room, and principal hall, mosaics were found.
+A second gate excavated here dates from the Persian period.

 For tourists, this is the number one attraction of a sightseeing trip to Gordion.
 The so-called Midas Tomb was erected at the beginning of the 7th century BC at the earliest, and at 53 meters high and measuring 250 meters in diameter, it is the largest of its kind in Anatolia.